OpenTOSCA/docker-copybara/README.md

 ## Dockerfile

-With the prepared `Dockerfile` you can build a container where you can run `copybara` in a container with `base/archlinux`.
+With the prepared `Dockerfile` you can build a container where you can run `copybara` in a container with [base/archlinux](https://hub.docker.com/r/base/archlinux/) image.

 ## Building